alehshehda/compression-and-decompression/README.md

 Unix/MacOS:
 `rm -rf venv`

-in this step, 'venv' is the name of virtual environment, so type here the name you used as a second argument in `python -m venv venv` while creating venv4
+in this step, 'venv' is the name of virtual environment, so type here the name you used as a second argument in `python -m venv venv` while creating venv.